developer-zebra/developer-zebra-site/src/emdk-for-xamarin/2-5/mx/overview/index.md

 The MX version on a specific device can be effected by:

 * OS Updates
-* EMDK for Android Device Runtime Updates
+* EMDK for Xamarin Device Runtime Updates

 With each version of MX, new CSPs can be introduced, and pre-existing CSPs can also have new behavior.
 It is generally not found that MX updates will remove or change pre-existing behavior unless specifically noted.